14 Integral relations of a single-phase atmosphere

 \[ \begin{align} \frac{dS}{dt} = \int_Ac^{(V)}\frac{\rho}{T}q_Td^3r.\tag{14.6}\label{eq:entropy_balance_global_pre} \end{align} \]

-This integral is nonnegative because the heat flow is positive in colder areas and negative in warmer areas.
-Therefore applies
+This integral is nonnegative because the heat flux is positive in colder regions and negative in warmer regions.
+Thus one has

 \[ \begin{align} \frac{dS}{dt} & \geq 0. \end{align} \]